steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-arch.md

 The PASS design supports flexible and scalable submission workflows of research publications.
 It consists of four main
 components: PASS UI, Data Loaders, PASS Core, and Deposit Services.
 PASS Core acts as the central backbone, coordinating the workflow through, Elide, a JSON:API that interfaces with various services.
-It stores documents using the Oxford Common File Layout (OCFL) on disk or through an S3 bucket, while the backend services are written in Java using Spring Boot.
+It stores documents using the [Oxford Common File Layout (OCFL)](https://ocfl.io/) on disk or through an S3 bucket, while the backend services are written in Java using Spring Boot.
 Data Loaders handle the ingestion of journal, grant, and publication data, while Deposit Services manage the deposits of submissions into various repositories like DSpace, NIH, and InvenioRDM.

 It is important to note that the AWS architecture described in this article reflects the choices made by JHU on how to deploy PASS.
-PASS can be deployed in many ways such as run on other cloud providers or run on infrastructure that is local to the institution.
+The deployment can be done in various ways, including being hosted on other cloud providers or operated on infrastructure managed locally by the institution.
 The different components of PASS and their associated production setup and operations that will be discussed in this article are specific to JHU.
 Some of these items may be needed in another PASS deployment, but some may not all depending on the institution's architectural decisions.

 The JHU PASS architecture is deployed on AWS, leveraging services such as Elastic Compute Cloud (EC2), Elastic Container Service (ECS), Simple Storage Service (S3), and Simple Queue Service (SQS) to ensure high availability, scalability, and